Table of Contents

 Vaginal and uterus infection

-Boil leaves in water and wash private parts to cure infection.
+Boil leaves in water and washes private parts to cure the infection.

 Visham jwar, Recurrent Fever, Malaria

 For chronic fever, take bark (5 gm), Tulsi leaves (7) and boil in water (200 ml) till water reduces to one fourth.
 Filter and drink twice a day.
 Or

 Extract its leaves juice and take 5 ml twice a day for a week.

 - The recommended dosage of bark is 5-10 grams for decoction.
 5 g leaf per 500 g water for is used for parasites.